 All the sudden when I reached primary four, no more Malay class.
 I still do not know the reason.
 Throughout my life till now, I just pick up conversational Malay along the way especially at my work place.

 When I joined SPF, I had to really learn all the Malay commands in order to march well.
 We may lose out to our counterparts in terms of combat fitness, but we always pride ourselves having a tradition of excellence on drills and marching on the parade square.
 When we as a platoon or squad bang/stamp our right foot simultaneously at the end of a command, it’s one clear ‘click’ sound from the ‘horse shoes’ underneath our boots.
 Yes, our drill boots came with metal ‘horse shoes’ underneath for that precise marching on the parade square.
 Those boys in green wouldn’t give you the ‘one click sound’ but full of cracking shit sound as if you are having a diarrhea in the ‘jamban’.
-That’s what we meant by discipline to the perfection on the Padang which reflects our highest ethical conduct and incorruptibility when discharging our duties after the six month training.
+That’s what we meant by discipline to the perfection on the Padang which reflects our highest ethical conduct and uncorruptibility when discharging our duties without fear or favor after the six month training.

 ‘Bergerak bergerak ber tiga tiga dari kiri cepat jalan!’ is a typical Malay command instructing the squad to move fast or quick march in threes and to take dressing on the left.
 We are trained only to respond to the former.
 No one in the armed forces will react to the latter (English).